hashicorp/terraform-website/content/source/docs/enterprise/getting-started/access.html.md

 ## Creating a TFE Account

 If you don't already have a TFE account, you must create one.
-You can use the same user account to access the new TFE and the previous legacy version of TFE, although you'll use separate organizations.

 [Click here to request a free trial of TFE][signup], or contact HashiCorp sales to purchase a TFE subscription.